SeldonIO/seldon-core/helm-charts/seldon-core-operator/README.md

 helm repo update
 ```

-You can now deploy the chart as:
+Onca that's done, you should then be able to deploy the chart as:

 ```shell
 kubectl create namespace seldon-system